julianformosa/stochastic-cflp-dissertation/README.md

 # stochastic-cflp-dissertation

-Modelling and solving the stochastic Competitive Facility Location Problem using exact, heuristic and metaheuristic methods.
+This repository holds the scripts used to produce the results for my undergraduate thesis, "Solving the Stochastic Competitive Facility Location Problem using Metaheuristic Algorithms."